Quantum LOSR networks cannot generate graph states with high fidelity

-By exhaustive search and applying Observation~\ref{ob:general} to multi-qudit graph states, we can figure out the situations where all $n$-partite qudit graph states in dimension $d$ cannot be arise from a network with bipartite sources , see the discussion in Appendix~\ref{General no-go theorems for qudit graph states}.
+Note that all the bipartite sources in the network among parties in $\supp(S_1)$ have not been touched during the inflation procedure, so the proof still holds even if there is a multipartite source just affecting this set of parties.
+By exhaustive search and applying Theorem~\ref{ob:general} to multi-qudit graph states, we can figure out the situations where all $n$-partite qudit graph states in dimension $d$ cannot arise from a network with bipartite sources, see {Theorem~\ref{thm:qudit}, which is a consequence of Theorem~\ref{ob:general}, and} discussions therein in Appendix~C in the SI.
 The result is summarized in Table~\ref{table:graph state}.
+Moreover, any prime-dimensional graph state satisfying special structures as in Theorem~\ref{thm:qudit} cannot be prepared in a network with bipartite sources.